Pitlochry

-Pitlochry (/pɪtˈlɒxri/; Baile Chloichridh or Baile Chloichrigh) is a town in the Perth and Kinross council area of Scotland, lying on the River Tummel.
-It is historically in the county of Perthshire, and has a population of 2,776, according to the 2011 census.
+Pitlochry (/pɪtˈlɒxri/; Baile Chloichridh or Baile Chloichrigh) is a historic market town in the Perth and Kinross council area of Scotland, lying on the River Tummel.
+It is historically in the county of Perthshire, and had a population of 2,694 in 2022.

 It is largely a Victorian town, which developed into a tourist resort after Queen Victoria and Prince Albert visited the area in 1842 and bought a highland estate at Balmoral, and the arrival of the railway in 1863.
 It remains a popular tourist resort today and is particularly known for its Pitlochry Festival Theatre, salmon ladder and as a centre for hillwalking, surrounded by mountains such as Ben Vrackie and Schiehallion.
 It is popular as a base for coach holidays.
 The town has retained many stone Victorian buildings, and the high street has an unusual period cast iron canopy over one side.